ericksond/redis-info-svc/README.md

 # redis-info-svc

-A rudimentary service proxy to the redis-cli client info based on go-kit
+A basic service proxy to the `redis-cli info` based on go-kit.